 Academic Review and Thesis Prospectus

-Within the first semester after completing 9 credits (including two of the following courses: HIST 712, HIST 713, a colloquium and/or seminar), Option A students are subject to an academic review.
+Within the first semester after completing 9 credits (including two of the following courses: HIST 712, HIST 713, a colloquium and/or seminar), Thesis Option students are subject to an academic review.
 The Review is a one- to two-hour meeting involving the student, the student’s Major Professor and two other members of the History Graduate Faculty who will serve as secondary readers of the student’s thesis.
-With the assistance of his or her Major Professor, the student must prepare a thesis prospectus in advance of the Review.
+With the assistance of their Major Professor, the student must prepare a thesis prospectus in advance of the Review.
 The Review involves an evaluation of the student’s academic progress in master’s coursework, two unrevised course papers, and the thesis prospectus.

 Minimum degree requirement is 30 graduate credits, 24 of which must be taken in History.
 Required credit distribution: